indigo-astronomy/indigo_imager/ain_users_guide/ain_users_guide.md

 ![](images/sequence_selected_batch.png)

-Once the batch is selected its properties will be loaded in the **Batch description**. the selected batch can be removed by clicking **[-]** button or moved up or down the sequence with the up and down arrow buttons.
-To edit this batch the user must change the properties needed in the **Batch description** and to click update button (the most right button in the group).
+Once the batch is selected its properties will be loaded in the **Batch description**.
+The selected batch can be removed by pushing **[-]** button or moved up or down the sequence with the up and down arrow buttons.
+To edit the selected batch, the user must change the properties as needed, in the **Batch description** and click update button (the most right button in the group).

 #### Download sequence from the agent, load from file and save to file
 The already loaded sequence can be downloaded from the selected *Imager agent* by clicking the download button (left button):

 ![](images/sequence_download_load_save.png)

-Sequence can be loaded from file by clicking the folder button (the middle one) and choosing a the file.
+Sequence can be loaded from file by clicking the folder button (the middle one) and choosing the sequence file.

-The current sequence can be saved to a file by clicking the disk button (the right one) and providing a file name.
+The current sequence can be saved to a file by pushing the disk button (the right one) and providing a file name.
+The "*.seq*" extension will be automatically added.

-The sequence will be uploaded to the *Imager Agent* only when the sequence is started.
-Before that all the sequence changes will remain in the client only.
-Because of that if the user changes the sequence while it is running the changes will not take effect.
+The sequence being edited or loaded will be uploaded to the *Imager Agent* only when the sequence is started.
+Before that all the changes will remain in the client only.
+Because of that, if the user changes the sequence while it is running the changes will not take effect.

 **NOTE:** Loading sequence from file or downloading it from the agent will replace the current sequence and unsaved changes will be lost.